 Churchill had invited the entire British Royal Air Force Orchestra to play that evening while the Big Three indulged in copious amounts of delicacies and drinks.

 Amusingly, Stalin arrived at Churchill’s dinner party in a bulletproof limousine with some fifty armed guards, while Truman showed up on foot with Byrnes, Leahy, and three secret service men.

 Potsdam Conference Day 8:

 Secretary of War Stimson made his way upstairs to President Truman’s office in the Little White House at 9:20am.

 He had another message from Washington:

 Top Secret: “Operation may be possible any time from August 1 depending on state of preparation of patient and condition of atmosphere.
 From point of view of patient only, some chance August 1 to 3, good chance August 4 to 5 and barring unexpected relapse almost certain before August 10.”

-President Truman had now been given the confirmation that the atomic bomb was waiting to be released.
+President Truma had now been given the confirmation that the atomic bomb was waiting to be released.